Vibrations

 close, Madame Discalcelis found herself in the presence of a

-on the subject which possessed his brain and evidently lay
+accents on the subject which possessed his brain and

-the action of the force regulating its phenomena, statements
+of matter and the action of the force regulating its

 " First.
 Matter is capable of infinite subdivision.